The Scorpion King: Rise of the Akkadian

-The Scorpion King: Rise of the Akkadian is an action-adventure game released in 2002 for both GameCube and the PlayStation 2.
-The game was developed by Point of View, Inc. and was published by Universal Interactive.
-The game serves as a prequel to the film The Scorpion King, and Dwayne Johnson provided the voice for Mathayus, whom he played in the film.
+The Scorpion King: Rise of the Akkadian is an action-adventure game developed by Point of View, Inc. and published by Universal Interactive for the GameCube and PlayStation 2 in 2002.
+It serves as a prequel to the film The Scorpion King, and features Dwayne Johnson reprising his role of Mathayus.

 Plot

 The game opens with Mathayus, his half-brother, Jesup and their friend Rama, training in the art of combat.
 After completing his training with his half-brother, the Akkadian king Urhmet sends Mathayus to assassinate the Lord of Khemet, who has murdered one of his loyal concubines.

 Upon arriving in the warlord's chambers, he finds the warlord dead and eaten.
 Anubis himself appears before him and Mathayus fights him.
 Temporarily defeating Anubis, Magus reveals himself - he set Mathayus up so that he would run into Magus on purpose.
 He wants to employ Mathayus' services for his own ends and when Mathayus refuses, Magus imprisons him in his underground prison.

 Mathayus meets Hammet, an old man who was also trapped there for refusing to help Magus.
 Mathayus and Hammet escape the underground prison and make their way back to the Akkadian village where Mathayus trained with his brothers.
 Magus had attacked the village and after fighting his troops off, Mathayus finds Rama gravely injured and vows to find Magus.
 He is attacked by Horus and is forced to kill them before he can leave.

 He makes for the Isle of Crete, but is shipwrecked along the way.
 He finds out about a Minotaur threatening the Isle and causing trouble for the inhabitants.
 Mathayus says he will fight the Minotaur himself and kills all resistance on his way, and kills the Minotaur in the end.